StockSharp/AlgoTrading/Designer/Gallery/Schemas/WPR_Level_Cross/README.md

 - Williams %R with a length of 14 is calculated on finished hourly candles, which the tester builds from the packaged five-minute history.
 - The signal is the crossing itself: the previous reading on one side of the level and the current reading on the other, so a long stay inside a zone fires only once.
-- This is the entry into the zone, the mirror image of the classic reading that waits for the oscillator to climb back out, and it matches the Direct mode of the original strategy.
+- This is the entry into the zone, the mirror image of the classic reading that waits for the oscillator to climb back out, and the diagram uses this Direct orientation.
-- The original also carries switches that allow long and short entries separately; both are on by default, so the diagram wires both sides and a branch can simply be unplugged to disable one.
+- Both long and short branches are wired; either branch can simply be unplugged to disable that side.

 ## Entry and Exit Rules